By James Blackburn

 5. Do most players that come to you for help come with an agenda of what they want to improve on?

 Yes, most of the players come to me with set goals in mind….
 Which is GREAT!
-And for 99% of basketball players they are the same goals – get stronger, gain weight, improve vertical jump, improve quickness!
+And for 99% of basketball players they are the same goals – get stronger, how to jump higher, gain weight, improve quickness!

 6. How is your team doing at Dematha Catholic this season?
 Any player who is under the radar that we should keep an eye on?